 While there are areas for stoppage along the way there are not picnic tables to eat along the way so this is not the area to stop and dine.

-Bathroom facilities are before you begin entrance into the Old Man’s Cave paths.
+Bathroom facilities are before you begin entering into the Old Man’s Cave paths.

 The steps that are cut into the final entrance that leads up to the epic part of the cave are phenomenal for photos.
 It is also noteworthy however to know that the steps are very slippery and we watch more than one person slip while we were there so watch your footing.
 This is definitely a destination you will want to see, it is free of charge, and your photo opportunities are endless.